 Also of interest is that Taylorsville has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Taylorsville is nearly on par with the US average for all cities of 21.84%: 20.47% of adults 25 and older in Taylorsville have a bachelor's degree or advanced degree.
+The population of Taylorsville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Taylorsville, 21.54% have at least a bachelor's degree.

-Taylorsville is a somewhat ethnically-diverse city.
+Taylorsville is an extremely ethnically-diverse city.
 The people who call Taylorsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Taylorsville residents report their race to be White, followed by Asian.
 Taylorsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.49% of the city’s residents.
-Important ancestries of people in Taylorsville include German, Irish, Swedish, and Danish.
+People of Hispanic or Latino origin account for 21.12% of the city’s residents.
+Important ancestries of people in Taylorsville include German, Irish, Swedish, and Scottish.

 The most common language spoken in Taylorsville is English.
 Other important languages spoken here include Spanish and Chinese.